tamziy/CS_351_group_13/README.md

 # Idea Finalization

 **From 5 project ideas you have above, please choose one of the project that you are going with for the rest of the semester.
 Explain why you are going with that project**

+*We are going to work on the UIC Class Wikipedia for students.*

 # Extra Credit (Only do this if you are done with Idea Finalization)